Pronator Syndrome

 Surgical

 If motor deficits such as weakness or paralysis are noted on the physical exam, or if the patient does not respond to conservative methods, surgery may be needed to treat pronator syndrome.
 Surgery is aimed at decompressing the nerve at the exact area of entrapment.
 Postoperatively, a long arm splint is placed.
 Eight to ten days later, the splint is removed, sutures are removed, and the patient is transitioned to a removable splint.
-The splint is worn at night and during the day as tolerated for a minimum of two weeks.
+The splint is worn at night and during the day as tolerated for at least two weeks.
 Physical therapy is prescribed and typically lasts two months.

 How can Dr. Knight help your pronator syndrome?